frederic-perez/AmE-dictionary/dictionary.md

 __aftermarket__
 __afterward__
 __agape__ _He stood there with his mouth agape._
+__agency__ _A young man slowly realizing his own trauma and agency over the course of a single football game._
 __aggravate__ (aggravated) :two::shit: _v_
 __aggrieved__ _v_ _An aggrieved sense of victimhood._
 __aghast__